-Menstruation is a physiological process occurring in women during adolescence, indicating the proper functioning of the reproductive organs (Villasari, 2021).
+Menstruation is a physiological process occurring in women during adolescence, indicating the proper functioning the reproductive organs (Villasari, 2021).
 Menstruation, often known as menstrual bleeding, is the regular shedding of the uterine lining, known as the endometrium, which happens approximately every four weeks (Isriana, 2016).
-Menstruation, also known as the shedding of the endometrium, is a monthly process in women where the inner layer of the uterine wall is expelled.
+Menstruation, also known as the

+Do Menstrual Hygiene Practices, Premenstrual Syndrome, and Mood Swings differ for Female Students in Sports with those Non-Sports Extension and the second students in Sports with the second students of the second students of the second students and the second students are second students and the second students are second students and the second students are second students and the second students are second studentstudents are second students are second students are second student shedding of the endometrium, is a monthly process in women where the inner layer of the uterine wall is expelled.
 This process typically lasts 5-7 days and involves the release of blood from numerous blood vessels (Kemenkes, 2018).
 The onset of menarche generally happens between the ages of 11 and 14, although some women may experience their first menstruation as early as 9 years old, with the variation attributed to factors such as lifestyle factors, which menstrual bleeding generally occurs for 2 to 7 days, with an average cycle length of approximately 28 days (Umniyati, 2020).
 Adolescent women who have started menstruating are very highly susceptible to reproductive organ infections due to their inadequate personal hygiene practices, particularly during menstruation (Pythagoras, 2018).
 Women, particularly adolescents, sometimes overlook the importance of maintaining cleanliness during menstruation due to insufficient awareness about reproductive health, which can lead to a lack of personal hygiene practices, which in turn can lead to reproductive health issues (Sinaga, 2017).
 It is crucial to address adequate hygiene practices during menstruation in young women to prevent potential reproductive health complications that may have severe consequences in the future (Sugiharto, Nugroho, & Purwanto, 2020).